 5. The resolution of scanning electron microscopes is significantly high.

 There are certain limitations and disadvantages of a scanning electron microscope.
 Some of them are given below:

 1. Scanning electron microscopes are comparatively expensive.

-2. Certain require special conditions must be met before using scanning electron microscopes.
+2. Some microscopes must fulfil certain special conditions before their use.
 For instance, the room must be free of vibrations and electromagnetic radiation.

 3. Scanning electron microscopes have a bulky structure.

 4. A consistent voltage level must be maintained for the proper operation of a scanning electron microscope.
 This may require additional electronic circuitry or voltage regulators to fix the voltage magnitude to a constant value.

 5. A cooling system should be attached with such microscopes.

 6. The sample should be small enough to fit within the chamber of the microscope.
 The horizontal dimensions of the sample should not exceed 10 cm, while the vertical dimension is much more constrained and must be less than 40 mm.

 7. The sample to be examined with the help of a scanning electron microscope needs to be solid in nature.
 Wet samples are unsuitable and are required to be decrepitated first.